The Amazing Rhythm Aces: Afterlife

-Smith became a successful songwriter and had some minor successes on the country charts as a solo artist and successfully composed songs for other performers such as Ricky Van Shelton, T. Graham Brown, and Randy Travis.
-Earheart joined Hank Williams, Jr.'s Bama Band, and Cameron joined Sawyer Brown, a group that found significant chart success in the 1980s with a sound similar to the Amazing Rhythm Aces.
+Smith became a successful songwriter and had some minor successes on the country charts as a solo artist and successfully composed songs for other performers such as The Oak Ridge Boys, Tanya Tucker, Ricky Van Shelton, T. Graham Brown, and Randy Travis.

+Earheart joined Hank Williams, Jr.'s Bama Band, and Cameron joined Sawyer Brown, a group that found significant chart success in the 1980s.
 Hooker joined Nanci Griffith's band, the Blue Moon Orchestra, in 1987 and became its leader.
-Hooker retired from touring in 2007 and lives in County Tipperary, Ireland, and Mallorca, Spain, where he continues to keep an active writing and recording schedule.
+Hooker retired from touring in 2007 and divides his time between Ireland and Spain, maintaining an active writing and recording career.

-McDade died of bladder cancer on November 29, 1998, only months after the release of Out of the Blue.
-He was 52.
+McDade died of bladder cancer at 52 only months after the release of Out of the Blue in 1998.
 Burton became a successful producer and session guitarist.
 He released a solo instrumental country album, Byrd Braynz (ADF Records), in 2002.
-He died on March 10, 2008, from complications of myelodysplastic syndrome, a rare form of blood cancer, at the age of 61.
+He died in 2008 from complications of myelodysplastic syndrome, a rare form of blood cancer, at the age of 61.

+Billy Earheart III died aged 71 in Fulton, Mississippi on May 13, 2025 after an extended struggle with cancer.

 Reunion

 The Aces re-formed in 1994.
 The group, composed of Smith, Davis, McDade, Earheart, Hooker, and new guitarist-mandolinist Danny Parks, released Ride Again, an album of new renditions of their biggest hits.

 They composed songs for a comeback album, Out of the Blue, released in mid-1998 with drummer Michael Organ as a temporary replacement for the ailing McDade.
 Drummer Bill Bonnette played with the band in 1999.
 Davis left the group in 2004, shortly after the release of "Nothin' but the Blues" to join Sneaky Pete Kleinow and Garth Hudson in Burrito Deluxe.
 Since 2007, the Aces' lineup included original members Smith and Earheart along with Kelvin Holly on lead guitar.
-The boogie- and blues-inspired Nothin' but the Blues was followed by Midnight Communion, in 2007, which hearkened back to the Aces' eclectic roots music origins.
+The boogie-and-blues-inspired Nothin' but the Blues was followed by Midnight Communion, in 2007, which hearkened back to the Aces' eclectic roots music origins.

-Following a cancer diagnosis, Russell Smith died in 2019 at age 70.
+Russell Smith died from cancer in 2019 at age 70.